grislyeye/three-meet/pages/backgrounds/magic.md

 #### Bracelet of Shadows

 This gleaming onyx bracelet cannot be removed.
 It allows you to hear and command the... things that linger beyond the shadows.
-While wearing it you have **Darkvision**.
+While wearing the bracelet you can see normally in low-light and darkness.

 </section>